ansible/receptor/docs/source/developer_guide.rst

 Source code
 -----------

-The next couple of sections are aimed to orient developers to the receptor codebase and provide a starting point for understanding how receptor works.
+The following sections help orient developers to the Receptor code base and provide a starting point for understanding how Receptor works.

 ^^^^^^^^^^^^^^^^^^^^^
 Parsing receptor.conf